Active ingredient

 Paracetamol Suspension is a white to off-white liquid which smells of mango and pineapple.

 It comes in a brown glass bottle holding 100ml or 500ml of suspension.
-A 2.5ml/5ml double ended spoon is provided to measure the dose.
+The pack contains a 2.5ml/5ml double-ended measuring spoon to measure the dose correctly (do NOT use the 1.25ml graduation marking on the 2.5ml end of the spoon for dosing).

 The Marketing Authorisation Holder and Manufacturer is: